globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 to a limited degree,
-like for example specifying the background and foreground colors of specific Swing components, it is almost impossible to change non-trivial aspects of a component, like shadows, gradients, borders, etc.
+like for example specifying the background and foreground colors of specific Swing components, it is almost impossible to change non-trivial aspects of a component in regular Swing, like shadows, gradients, borders, etc.
-Swing-Tree solves this problem by carefully intercepting the painting process of Swing components so that you can customize their looks on top of the current default LaF.
+**SwingTree solves this problem by carefully intercepting the painting process of Swing components** so that you can customize their looks on top of the current default LaF.
-This customization is done using the **Swing-Tree style API**.
+This customization is done using the **SwingTree style API**.

 Here, take a look this code:
 ```java